 Your credit utilization ratio measures the amount of revolving credit you’re using relative to your total credit limit.
 A higher ratio will harm your score, so stick to a ratio of 30 percent or less.
 Keep track of what you’re spending and try to pay off your credit cards each month, or work toward lowering your outstanding balance.

-If you notice your utilization ratio is high, review your budget for ways to reduce your expenses and look for ways to bring in extra cash—such as selling things online —to pay off debt.
+If you notice your utilization ratio is high, review your budget for ways to reduce your expenses and look for ways to bring in extra cash—such as selling things online [insert link to blog post]—to pay off debt.

 4. Check your credit report regularly

 Not all reports will show your specific score, but they will show your credit activity and help identify any red flags.
 Take the time to look for any open accounts that you don’t recognize.
 It may be hurting your credit if someone opened an account in your name and is running up the tab.